Louis Joliet Mall

 Louis Joliet Mall is a shopping mall in Joliet, Illinois.
-Its anchor stores are JCPenney, Macy's (formerly Marshall Field's) and a Cinemark movie theater along with two vacant anchors last occupied by Carson's and Sears.
-It also has a TGI Fridays.
+Its anchor stores are JCPenney, Macy's (formerly Marshall Field's) and a Cinemark movie theater, along with two vacant anchors last occupied by Carson's and Sears.
+It used to have a TGI Fridays.

 History

+Louis Joliet Mall opened in 1978 with anchor stores Sears and Marshall Field's.
+Bergner's and JCPenney were added to the mall in 1979.
+Homart Development Company a subsidiary of Sears financed construction with the structure being designed by Architectonics, Inc. The single story mall featured cathedral ceilings and atriums.

 The mall barely escaped destruction in 1990 when the Plainfield Tornado passed within a few hundred yards of the southwest entrance.
 Some shoppers report seeing nothing but a huge, black wall when they looked to the southwest.
 In 1991, Circuit City opened outside of the mall.
 The chain went bankrupt in 2009.
 It was replaced by hhgregg in 2011.
 Six years later in 2017, hhgregg filed for bankruptcy as well.
 It was replaced by Binny's Beverage Depot in the fall of 2018.

+In 2000, a Texas Roadhouse restaurant opened in the surrounding area.

 Panera Bread opened at the mall in December 2000.
+Twenty-two years later, on August 30, 2022, the store closed.

+A Hooters restaurant would officially open outside the mall in 2006.

 The Marshall Field's store was officially renamed Macy's on September 9, 2006.

+Cinemark officially opened at the mall on May 8, 2009.

 Tilted Kilt opened in 2011, but closed in early 2017.
 On October 29, 2019, Cajun Boil & Bar opened in its former spot.
+A little over three years later, the space is vacant again after Cajun Boil & Bar shut down on February 7, 2023.

 H&M and Pandora opened in December 2014.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Louis Joliet Mall, into Seritage Growth Properties.

 On February 16, 2017, MC Sports announced that all 66 stores would be closing.
 That same year, a Home2 Suites by Hilton hotel was built outside of the mall.